fsstudio-team/ZeroSimROSUnity/README.md

 7. The Turtlebot can now be controlled via the `w a s d` keys in the ROS teleop console window:

 ### Using RViz Example

+This will show visualizing the 2D LIDAR and ROS TF in RViz.
+This uses a VNC viewer to the ZeroSim ROS Docker container.

 1. Startup the Turtlebot Test Scene as detailed above.
 2. Open a noVNC connection by: